 MOD ACP/22A16/1

-RESOLUTION 5 (REV. DUBAI, 2014)
+RESOLUTION 5 (REV. Buenos Aires, 2017)

 Enhanced participation by developing countries1 in the activities of the Union

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 considering

-a) Resolutions 25 and 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on strengthening the ITU regional presence and bridging the standardization gap between developing and developed countries;
+a) Resolutions 25 and 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on strengthening the ITU regional presence and bridging the standardization gap between developing and developed countries;

-b) Resolution 30 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on special measures for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition;
+b) Resolution 30 (Rev. Busan, 2014) of the Plenipotentiary Conference, on special measures for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition;

-c) Resolutions 166, 167, 169 and 170 (Guadalajara, 2010) of the Plenipotentiary Conference, to encourage and facilitate the participation of developing countries and their Sector Members and academia in the activities of the Union;
+c) Resolutions 166, 167, 169 and 170 (Rev. Busan, 2014) of the Plenipotentiary Conference, to encourage and facilitate the participation of developing countries and their Sector Members and academia in the activities of the Union;

-d) Resolution 135 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the role of ITU in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries, and in implementing relevant national, regional and interregional projects;
+d) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the role of ITU in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries, and in implementing relevant national, regional and interregional projects;

-e) Resolution ITU-R 7 (Rev. Geneva, 2012) of the Radiocommunication Assembly, on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D);
+e) Resolution 198 (Busan, 2014) of the Plenipotentiary Conference, on empowerment of youth through telecommunication/information and communication technology;

-f) Resolutions 54, 59 and 74 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on the need to improve the participation of developing countries and their Sector Members in the work of the ITU Telecommunication Standardization Sector (ITU-T);
+f) Resolution ITU-R 7 (Rev. Geneva, 2015) of the Radiocommunication Assembly, on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D);

-g) Resolution 82 (Dubai, 2012) of WTSA, on the strategic and structural review of ITU-T with a view to enhancing the participation of developing countries in the activities of the Union,
+g) Resolutions 54, 59 (Rev. Hammamet, 2016) and 74 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on the need to improve the participation of developing countries and their Sector Members in the work of the ITU Telecommunication Standardization Sector (ITU-T),

 recognizing

 a) the multifarious difficulties encountered by the developing countries, in particular LDCs, SIDS, LLDCs and countries with economies in transition, as well as countries under stringent budgetary restrictions, in ensuring their effective and efficient participation in the work of ITU-D and the study groups;